 FIRESIDE RESTAURANT 3307 Whitney Avenue Thanksgiving Day (and Night) Thursday, November 23, 1967

 The Fireside Restaurant lived up to its name on Thanksgiving Day 1967.
 Shortly after noontime, Capt.
 Don Steele of the Mt.
 Carmel Volunteer Fire Co. was driving south on Whitney Avenue in his '65 Dodge wagon.
-As he approached the "Big Y" (Yantic Beef Co.), just north of Sherman Avenue, he thought he saw smoke coming from the Fireside Restaurant right across the street.
+As he approached the "Big Y" (Yantic Beef Co.) just north of Sherman Avenue, he thought he saw smoke coming from the Fireside Restaurant right across the street.
 Don slowed down in front of the century-old wood frame building to take a closer look.
 He was right.
 It was smoke, and it wasn't coming from the chimney.

-Don made the following entry in his notebook,"11/23 - 12:30 ± - Fireside Restaurant, Whitney Avenue.
+Don later made the following entry in his notebook,"11/23 - 12:30 ± - Fireside Restaurant Whitney Avenue.
 Tone sounded when [Fred] Fletcher, [Dave] Howe and I were laying a line after I pulled the box!
 9 [Co.
 5 volunteers] responded: Steele, Steele, Pedersen, Pedersen, Spencer, Johnson, Dougan, Hurlburt (Sr), and Clemons.
 Caught it just in time.
 Tim and I were late for Thanksgiving Dinner!"The two Steeles were Don and his son, Tim.
-The two Pedersen's were Find and his brother, Anders.
+The two Pedersen's were Find and his brother Anders.

 Don's follow-up notation:"11/24/67 - 1:20 AM - Almost exact ditto of above except someone else pulled the box - and a lot more fire."
 The early morning rekindle was seen as suspcious.